jgm/pandoc/man/man1/markdown2pdf.1.md

     `-s`.
 See the section TEMPLATES in `pandoc`(1) for information about template syntax.

+-V KEY=VAL, \--variable=*KEY:VAL*
+:   Set the template variable KEY to the value VAL when rendering the
+    document in standalone mode.
+This is only useful when the `--template` option is used to specify a custom template, since pandoc automatically sets the variables used in the default templates.

 -H *FILE*, \--include-in-header=*FILE*
 :   Include (LaTeX) contents of *FILE* at the end of the header.
 Implies
     `-s`.